-Formatted: No underline Where the larger structure is aimed at co-operation and the entities within the structure share a common business strategy, it is considered to be a Network.
-Sharing a common Formatted: No underline business strategy involves an agreement by the entities to achieve common strategic objectives.
-An entity is not considered to be a Network Firm merely because it co-operates Formatted: No underline with another entity solely to respond jointly to a request for a proposal for the provision of a Formatted: No underline Professional Service.
-Formatted: No underline Where the larger structure is aimed at co-operation and the entities within the structure Formatted: No underline share the use of a common brand name, it is considered to be a Network.
-A common brand Formatted: No underline name includes common initials or a common name.
-A Firm is considered to be using a Formatted: No underline common brand name if it includes, for example, the common brand name as part of, or along with, its Firm name, when a partner of the Firm signs an assurance report.
-Formatted: No underline Formatted: No underline 290.23 Even though a Firm does not belong to a Network and does not use a common brand name Formatted: No underline as part of its Firm name, it may give the appearance that it belongs to a Network if it makes reference in its stationery or promotional materials to being a member of an association of Formatted: No underline Firms.
-Accordingly, a Firm should carefully consider how it describes any such memberships Formatted: No underline in order to avoid the perception that it belongs to a Network.
-Formatted: No underline 290.24 If a Firm sells a component of its practice, the sales agreement sometimes provides that, for Formatted: No underline a limited period of time, the component may continue to use the name of the Firm, or an Formatted: No underline element of the name, even though it is no longer connected to the Firm.
-In such Formatted: No underline circumstances, while the two entities may be practicing under a common name, the facts are such that they do not belong to a larger structure aimed at co-operation and are, therefore, Formatted: No underline not Network Firms.
-Those entities should carefully consider how to disclose that they are not Formatted: No underline Network Firms when presenting themselves to outside parties.
-Formatted: No underline Formatted: No underline Formatted: No underline 290.25 Where the larger structure is aimed at co-operation and the entities within the structure Formatted: No underline share a significant part of professional resources, it is considered to be a Network.
-Formatted: No underline Professional resources include: Formatted: No underline Common systems that enable Firms to exchange information such as client data, billing and time records; Formatted: No underline Formatted: Bullets and Partners and staff; Numbering Technical departments to consult on technical or industry specific issues, transactions Formatted: No underline or events for Assurance Engagements; Formatted: No underline Audit methodology or audit manuals: and Formatted: No underline Training courses and facilities.
-The determination of whether the professional resources shared are significant, and 290.26 therefore the Firms are Network Firms, should be made based on the relevant facts and Formatted: No underline circumstances.
-Where the shared resources are limited to common audit methodology or Formatted: No underline audit manuals, with no exchange of personnel or client or market information, it is unlikely Formatted: No underline that the shared resources would be considered to be significant.
+- 290.21 Where the larger structure is aimed at co-operation and the entities within the structure share a common business strategy, it is considered to be a Network.
+Sharing a common business strategy involves an agreement by the entities to achieve common strategic objectives.
+An entity is not considered to be a Network Firm merely because it co-operates with another entity solely to respond jointly to a request for a proposal for the provision of a Professional Service. - 290.22 Where the larger structure is aimed at co-operation and the entities within the structure share the use of a common brand name, it is considered to be a Network.
+A common brand name includes common initials or a common name.
+A Firm is considered to be using a common brand name if it includes, for example, the common brand name as part of, or along with, its Firm name, when a partner of the Firm signs an assurance report. - 290.23 Even though a Firm does not belong to a Network and does not use a common brand name as part of its Firm name, it may give the appearance that it belongs to a Network if it makes reference in its stationery or promotional materials to being a member of an association of Firms.
+Accordingly, a Firm should carefully consider how it describes any such memberships in order to avoid the perception that it belongs to a Network. - 290.24 If a Firm sells a component of its practice, the sales agreement sometimes provides that, for a limited period of time, the component may continue to use the name of the Firm, or an element of the name, even though it is no longer connected to the Firm.
+In such circumstances, while the two entities may be practicing under a common name, the facts are such that they do not belong to a larger structure aimed at co-operation and are, therefore, not Network Firms.
+Those entities should carefully consider how to disclose that they are not Network Firms when presenting themselves to outside parties. - 290.25 Where the larger structure is aimed at co-operation and the entities within the structure share a significant part of professional resources, it is considered to be a Network.
+Professional resources include: - Common systems that enable Firms to exchange information such as client data, billing and time records; - Partners and staff; - Technical departments to consult on technical or industry specific issues, transactions or events for Assurance Engagements; - Audit methodology or audit manuals; and - Training courses and facilities. - 290.26 The determination of whether the professional resources shared are significant, and therefore the Firms are Network Firms, should be made based on the relevant facts and circumstances.
+Where the shared resources are limited to common audit methodology or audit manuals, with no exchange of personnel or client or market information, it is unlikely that the shared resources would be considered to be significant.
 The same applies to a common training endeavour.
-Where, however, the shared resources involve the exchange of people or information, such as where staff are drawn from a shared pool, or a common technical department is created within the larger structure to provide participating Firms with Formatted: No underline technical advice that the Firms are required to follow, a reasonable and informed third party Formatted: No underline is more likely to conclude that the shared resources are significant.
+Where, however, the shared resources involve the exchange of people or information, such as where staff are drawn from a shared pool, or a common technical department is created within the larger structure to provide participating Firms with technical advice that the Firms are required to follow, a reasonable and informed third party is more likely to conclude that the shared resources are significant.